apache/cordova-docs/docs/en/edge/cordova/events/events.searchbutton.md

 searchbutton
 ===========

-This event fires when the user presses the search button on Android.
+The event fires when the user presses the search button on Android.

     document.addEventListener("searchbutton", yourCallbackFunction, false);

 Details
 -------

 If you need to override the default search button behavior on Android you can register an event listener for the 'searchbutton' event.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.